On this page you can find my research and writings.

 This draft paper was included in the New Economic Papers series on the history and philosophy of economics.
 February 2023.

 I was invited to present a convocational address at Wesleyan College on October 18, 2022 called "Are Subsidies in the Arts Necessary?," research relating to our Musicians and Markets book project.
-Here is a presentaton on the topic from my YouTube economics teaching channel and here are the slides.

-This is my paper proposal for the November 2021 Southern Economic Association meetings, "Complex Econogenic Harm: Identification as the first step towards redress", where Ishow the regressive redistributional effects of certain common and accepted economic policy interventions.
+This is my paper proposal for the November 2021 Southern Economic Association meetings, "Complex Econogenic Harm: Identification as the first step towards redress," where I show the regressive redistributional effects of certain common and accepted economic policy interventions.
 Here is the draft paper and here is info about the session: "Economics, Policy and Morality".
 This is a recorded presentation of the paper.

 I am interested in the life's work of political economist Wm Niskanen who was an idealist yet an engaged pragmatist.
 I wrote a paper called "The Curious Case of William Niskanen: A Case in Business Ethics?" for the Southern Economics Association (not) held in New Orleans November 21-23, 2020.
 The paper explores the evolution of the concept known as the "deadweight loss of government intervention" in supply and demand.
-I also look at Niskanen's relationship with Gordon Tullock and their influence towards today what is known variously as rent-seeking or political and crony capitalism.
+I also look at Niskanen's relationship with Gordon Tullock and their influence towards identifying what is known today variously as rent-seeking or political and crony capitalism.
 This is the presentation in slides.
 September 2020.
 Here is a video of the paper presentation with one of my classes.

 A colleague and I created a not-for-profit organization for a concert film preservation project, ReggaeSunsplashPreservationSociety.org.
 St. John's University has been helping us with this project by providing archive space and digitization equipment and services.
 We hosted a NYC Panel on July 1, 2020 which I moderated in order to formally thank the university for its help.
 We were going to host an event on campus until the lockdowns.
 The panel discusses creative destruction and innovation in the arts and includes DJ Kool Herc who was important in the development of Hip Hop.